 In order to be prepared for Scan4Chem enquiries from consumers, TMK Retail Service & Consulting GmbH is pleased to offer you tailor-made services such as the examination of technical documents in order to clarify whether sufficient test certificates on the subject of REACh are available.
 TMK identifies the product-related risk-based parameters to be tested and helps you to document the products in such a manner that you can answer Scan4Chem enquiries reliably and within the legal deadlines provided.
 TMK will also assist you in preparing a REACh declaration.

-Boris Berndt at TMK will be glad to answer any questions you may have on the subject of REACh; please call +49/40/54090410-8 or send an e-mail to email@example.com.
+Boris Berndt at TMK will be glad to answer any questions you may have on the subject of REACh; please call +49/40/75068727-5 or sending an e-mail message to firstname.lastname@example.org.